-Just inside the Chernobyl exclusion zone lies a must-see relic from the Soviet anti-ballistic missile early warning network.
+The Duga-1 over the horizon radar antenna lies just inside the Chernobyl exclusion zone lies a dark tourism must-see relic from the Soviet anti-ballistic missile early warning network.
 Now silent, this massive steel radar receiving station used to be responsible for detecting launches of intercontinental ballistic missiles (ICBMs) headed towards the Soviet Union.

-The Duga radar system was extremely powerful, yielding upwards of 10,000,000 watts (10MW) of transmit power.
-To put in perspective, it was so powerful that low frequency radio signals were susceptible to interference from Duga no matter where you were on Earth.
-Electronics manufacturers in the 1970’s and 1980’s knew of this mysterious tapping or woodpecker sound and and began engineering filters to block it.
-The amateur radio community and enthusiasts began a club called The Russian Woodpecker Hunting Club to target and block the tapping sound heard throughout the world.
-In the late 1980’s with the cold war winding down and the eventual fall of the soviet union the Duga radar ceased operational.
+The over the horizon (OTH) antenna array and detection system was mighty, yielding upwards of 10,000,000 watts (10MW) of transmitting power.
+To put in perspective, it was so powerful that low-frequency radio signals were susceptible to interference from Duga no matter where you were on Earth.
+Electronics manufacturers in the 1970s and 1980s knew of this mysterious tapping or woodpecker sound and began engineering filters to block it.
+The amateur radio community and enthusiasts started a club called The Russian Woodpecker Hunting Club to target and block the tapping sound heard throughout the world.
+In the late 1980s with the cold war winding down and the eventual fall of the soviet union, the Duga radar ceased operation.